Tyrrrz/Tyrrrz.me/data/blog/pure-impure-segregation-principle/Post.md

 }
 ```

-By extracting all of the pure code out of `GetRecommendationsAsync`, we can now write unit tests that verify that the intermediate stages of the algorithm work as intended.
+By extracting all the pure code out of `GetRecommendationsAsync`, we can now write unit tests that verify that the intermediate stages of the algorithm work as intended.
 On the surface, it looks as though we managed to achieve exactly what we wanted.

 However, instead of having one cohesive element to reason about, we ended up with multiple fragments, each having no meaning or value of their own.
 While unit testing of individual parts may have become easier, the benefit is very questionable, as it provides no confidence in the correctness of the algorithm as a whole.